Troubleshooting

 Overview: Why Claude Desktop MCP Stops Working

-Claude Desktop is the most popular MCP client, and it has specific configuration requirements that differ from other clients.
+Claude Desktop is the most popular MCP client, and it has specific configuration requirements that differ from other clients like Cursor or VS Code.
 When MCP stops working, the cause is almost always in the config file, server process, or permissions.
-This guide covers every known issue and fix.
+This guide walks through every known issue systematically so you can diagnose and fix the problem quickly.

-Before diving in, check the basics: make sure you have the latest version of Claude Desktop installed, and that you're signed in.
-MCP support requires Claude Desktop 1.x or later.
+Before diving in, check the basics: make sure you have the latest version of Claude Desktop installed (check Help, About or download from the official site), make sure you are signed in, and confirm that your subscription plan supports MCP.
+MCP support requires Claude Desktop 1.x or later and is available on all paid plans.

 Step 1: Find Your Config File